New Product Introduction process (NPI)

 If a business wants to succeed in today’s highly competitive economy, it needs to remain competitive and relevant in the eyes of its customers.
 It needs to be able to develop just the right product or service that the public needs.
 There is no shortcut to getting it right.
 The most successful companies in the world today have gone through such phases of development because they recognise their importance.
-This process, the New Product Introduction (NPI), can set apart a successful business from a failure and successful companies know and recognise its importance.
+The New Product Introduction (NPI) process can set apart a successful business from failure, and successful companies know and recognise its importance.

 A business’ New Product Introduction (NPI) program involves all the mechanisms, participants, and activities that work to identify, define, create, and launch a new product.
 This product can be something tangible and perceptible by the senses or a program or service.
-NPIs can differ from one business to another, and they can even vary within the business depending on the product and its needs.
-NPIs require sufficient support and input from all parts of the company to succeed.
+NPIs can differ from one business to another and even vary within the business depending on the product and its needs.
+NPIs require sufficient support and input from all company parts to succeed.

-If taken literally, the introduction of a new product is the final step of a process but NPI involves the steps before that more than the actual debut.
+If taken literally, introducing a new product is the final step of a process, but NPI involves the steps before that more than the actual debut.
 At its core, NPIs begin from the conception of an idea.
 Some ideas are borne from necessity, others from intuition, and a few from research.
 This idea is then brainstormed until it is defined and refined and takes shape.
 The creation of an initial working prototype is the next logical step.
-This involves many specialists from product engineers, to marketing, sales, and business personnel, to designers and graphic artists.
+This involves many specialists, from product engineers to marketing, sales, business personnel, designers, and graphic artists.
 Only until rigorous tests and studies will the final, reproducible product be decided for its public debut.
-This is the basic NPI process and all other NPIs are derivations of this process.
+This is the basic NPI process, and all other NPIs are derivations of this process.

-In addition, this process applies not only to new products but to already marketed products.
-Businesses conduct studies to find out the impact of their product as well as improvements they can make on it.
+In addition, this process applies to new products and already marketed products.
+Businesses conduct studies to determine their product’s impact and the improvements they can make.
 And the rest of the process is followed as if a new product will be released.

 How to do the New Product Introduction right?

-Around 80% of new products that are made public will fail and be forgotten a few years from their introduction.
-For any business, that is a serious cause for concern, and breaking to the 20% will almost be difficult but not impossible.
+Around 80% of new products made public will fail and be forgotten a few years after their introduction.
+For any business, that is a severe cause for concern, and breaking to the 20% will almost be difficult but not impossible.
 Any successful product launch requires a rigorous New Product Introduction that is done right.
-It involves many stakeholders, including those not directly part of the business like the buying public, to be optimised.
+It involves many stakeholders, including those not directly part of the business, like the buying public, to be optimised.
 An air-tight NPI will be able to meet a particular public demand both with quality and quantity.
-And while many businesses follow the same general New Product Introduction process, there are a few NPI practices that stand out and are essential.
+While many businesses follow the same general New Product Introduction process, there are a few NPI practices that stand out and are essential.

-While that is always effective, another way is to size up the competition and find out who their target customers are.
+While that is always effective, another way is to size up the competition and determine their target customers.
 You may target the same group too or expand it to include more customers.

 Once you have identified the USP, the next necessary step is to figure out how you will market the USP.
 This will be the cornerstone of your marketing strategy.
-Furthermore, this may also influence the name of the product, its taglines, and promotional materials, Whenever people think of your product, they should have its USP in their mind.
+Furthermore, this may also influence the name of the product, its taglines, and promotional materials; whenever people think of your product, they should have its USP in mind.

-Whichever way you want to market your product, plan ahead.
-How you do it is as important as when do you plan to do it.
-You need to work out all the schedules and costs ahead of time so you will have time to polish your ads and use focus groups to evaluate them.
+Whichever way you want to market your product, plan.
+How you do it is as important as when you plan to do it.
+You need to work out all the schedules and costs beforehand so you will have time to polish your ads and use focus groups to evaluate them.